 Comparative functional genomics of behavior.
-On sabbatical 2013–14.

-Genetics/genomics, transposable elements, and mutation.
-On sabbatical and leave 2013–14.
+Genetics/genomics, transposable elements, mutation.

 Evolutionary genetics, host-parasite interactions.

-Molecular biology, chromosome structure and function.
+Molecular biology, telomere structure and function.

 Neurobiology, neural basis of behavior.
+On sabbatical fall 2015.

 The biology major emphasizes the development of the student’s capacity to use and contribute scientific knowledge.
 The curriculum includes both conceptual and experimental approaches to studying biology at the molecular, cellular, organismic, population, and species levels.
 Courses provide students with opportunities to develop an intellectual framework and learn the techniques necessary for answering the questions that interest them.
 The faculty members, through active professional research programs of their own, offer opportunities for student involvement in biological research.
 A regular research seminar series adds to the unique research-oriented experience of the Reed biology undergraduate.
 The synergism between the interests and motivations of Reed students and the rigorous nature of our program, including a research-intensive thesis, enables students to pursue their individual interests and primes them for careers in the life sciences.
 Reed routinely ranks near the top in the percentage of graduates who earn PhDs and many other biology graduates advance to successful careers in medicine, education, law and advocacy.